 You are encouraged to report side effects or quality complaints of products to the FDA by visiting www.fda.gov/medwatch or calling 1-800-FDA-1088.

 For Bayer products you can report these directly to Bayer by clicking here.

-1. Aliqopa (copanlisib) injection [prescribing information].
-Whippany, NJ: Bayer HealthCare Pharmaceuticals Inc.; September 2017.
+1. Aliqopa (copanlisib) for injection [prescribing information].
+Whippany, NJ: Bayer HealthCare Pharmaceuticals Inc.; February 2020.